Off along Menlove Avenue on a sunny Sunday afternoon in mid-September.

 They play ‘Rhiannon’ and build it with the full intensity of Fleetwood Mac – on ukuleles!

 Good to see Square Pegs horse box here.

 Last seen in Stanley Park a few Sundays ago.

 Well done you two.

-So remember, next weekend at Croxteth Hall Park, then Sefton Park Palm house and Crocky again for Christmas.
+next weekend at Croxteth Hall Park, then Sefton Park Palm house and Crocky again for Christmas.
 Quality people, quality events.

 Past the Allerton Oak, over 1,000 years old